 Admission Requirements

-An applicant to the Master of Science in Nursing program must be a registered nurse or NCLEX-eligible nurse and have a bachelor’s degree in nursing or another field.
+An applicant to the Master of Science in Nursing program must be a registered nurse or NCLEX-eligible nurse and have a bachelor’s degree in nursing.
 An undergraduate cumulative GPA of 3.00 or better is required.

 Transfer Credits

 Graduate course credit completed with a grade of B or better at another regionally accredited institution may be considered for transfer credit in place of a similar course.
 Courses must be at the same level (i.e., an undergraduate course may not be transferred in place of a master's level course) and taken within the past five years.
 Transfer credit is granted upon admission to the program only.
-The course description and/or syllabus and a copy of the transcript with a request for transfer credit must be sent/emailed to the chair of the graduate nursing programs.
+The course description and/or syllabus and a copy of the transcript with a request for transfer credit must be sent/emailed to the program director.